fredokun/lisp-list-comprehensions/list-comprehensions.lisp.md

 ```

 Of course, `append` is interesting,  and `map`/`mapcar` too, but mixing the two does not look extremely useful.
-Alghouth this works, for example:
+Although this works, for example: